yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-recovery.md

 This feature is in active development.
 YSQL and YCQL support different features, as detailed in the sections that follow.

-Development for this feature is tracked in [issue 7120](https://github.com/yugabyte/yugabyte-db/issues/7120).
-Some forthcoming features include:

-* Support for undoing YSQL metadata operations, such as CREATE, ALTER, TRUNCATE, or DROP TABLE
-* YCQL roles and permissions
-* Automatic tablet splitting and point-in-time recovery do not yet work well together.

 ### YSQL limitations

 Currently, you can **restore data only**.
 The feature doesn't support metadata; in other words, restoring past operations such as CREATE, ALTER, TRUNCATE, and DROP TABLE is unsupported.

+Development for this feature is tracked in [issue 7120](https://github.com/yugabyte/yugabyte-db/issues/7120).
+Support for undoing certain metadata operations is forthcoming.

 ### YCQL limitations